JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 2. **Switch on/off** : Respectively execute the script **SwitchOnWebcamScript** and **SwitchOffWebcamScript**.
 3. **Change Recognition State** : Execute the **RecognitionScript** (we will configure it later on).

 The scripts activating the webcam use the [WebRTC API](https://webrtc.github.io/samples/) to stream the webcam feed on the webcam 3DHTML entity.
-Once the webcam is on, the Sumerian context variable ctx.worldData.cameraOn is set to true to notify the whole program that the camera is on.
+Once the webcam is on, the Sumerian context variable **ctx.worldData.cameraOn** is set to true to notify the whole program that the camera is now on.

 ```javascript
 function switchOnWebcam(ctx){